NLeSC/collab-demos/README.md

 This repository collects knowledge about the demos in the Collaboratorium.

+*Note*: this repo will be moved to [https://github.com/NLeSC/collab-demos](https://github.com/NLeSC/collab-demos).

 The Collaboratorium PC has a Windows 10 installation with the **user account** ``C ollab``.
 For the corresponding **password**, refer to [the sharepoint IT site](https://nlesc.sharepoint.com/it/SitePages/Collab.aspx) (requires login).
 A Collaboratorium howto by SURFsara is available [here](https://www.surf.nl/binaries/content/assets/surf/en/2015/collab_manual.pdf) or [here](/doc/collab_manual.pdf).
 You can find the Collaboratorium's agenda [here](https://userinfo.surfsara.nl/systems/collaboratorium/agenda).
 Reservations can be made by sending an email to [collaboratorium@surfsara.nl](mailto:collaboratorium@surfsara.nl).

 Overview of Collab demos: